 1. Your condensate drain pan is full

-The condensate drain pan catches the humidity your AC removes from your home’s air and sends the excessive moisture through a drain tube that usually terminates outside your home.
-Drain pans can sometimes clog and fail to properly drain water, leading to mold growth if not properly maintained.
+The condensate drain pan catches the humidity your AC removes from your home’s air and sends the excessive moisture through a drain tube.
+Drain pans can sometimes clog and fail to properly drain water, leading to mold growth, especially if not effectively maintained.
 If you notice an odor that smells like dirty socks, it might be time to clean, empty, or replace the drain pan.

-Depending on the specific model and type, AC systems vary when it comes to how many drain pans they have, where they’re located, and how to remove them.
+Depending on the specific model and type, AC systems vary in terms of the number of drain pans, where they’re located, and how to remove them.
 During routine spring AC maintenance, your HVAC technician will inspect and clean the condensate pan.

 2. Your condensate drain line is clogged

-The condensate drain line is the pipe that routes water from the drain pan to outside your home.
-Condensate drain lines easily clog with bacteria, dirt, and other debris; combined with moisture, this becomes the ideal environment for mold growth.
+The condensate drain line is the pipe that routes water from the drain pan to the outside of your home.
+Condensate drain lines easily clog with bacteria, dirt, and other debris, and when combined with moisture, they become the ideal environment for mold growth.

 You can clean your condensate drain line yourself between routine maintenance with just a few household supplies and the following steps:

-- Disconnect power: Shut off the AC’s power at both the thermostat and the breaker switch.
+- Step one: Shut off the AC’s power at both the thermostat and the breaker switch.

-- Locate access point: Locate the T-shaped pipe fitting attached to the indoor drain line.
+- Step two: Locate the T-shaped pipe fitting attached to the indoor drain line.
 Remove the cap.

-- Unclog and flush: Remove any obvious and accessible blockages by hand.
-Pour distilled vinegar or another mild cleaning solution into the line.
+- Step three: Remove any obvious and accessible blockages by hand and pour distilled vinegar or another mild cleaning solution into the line.
 Flush the line with water to move any residual solution and debris, and return the cap to the fitting.

 3. You have excess moisture in your ducts